Warehouse Structure Without WMS

 1. To display a list of all previously defined templates, from the SAP menu choose Logistics--> Logistics Execution --> Master Data --> Warehouse --> Storage Bin --> Create -->Automatically.

-2. To create a new template, choose New entries.
+2. To create a new template, choose New Entries.

-3. Enter the warehouse number, storage type and current number in the first section of the screen.
+3. Enter the warehouse number, storage type, and current number in the first section of the screen.
 For the current number, enter any number that has not been used previously.

 4. In the “Bin definition” section of the screen, enter values to define the template and coordinates of the storage bins that you want to create.
-For more information on how to enter data for defining the storage bin coordinate structure,
+For more information on how to enter data for defining the storage bin coordinate structure, see the example.

 6. To generate the coordinates, choose Environment --> Create bins.
 The system displays a screen with the storage bin characteristics and the coordinates of all the bins that will be generated based on your entries.

 7. If the data is incorrect, return to the data entry screen, make the necessary corrections, and save the data again.
-If the data is correct, choose Create online to create the storage bins or Create by batch input to create the bins later in batch mode.
+If the data is correct, choose to Create online to create the storage bins or Create by batch input to create the bins later in batch mode.

 Example: Creating Several Storage Bins